 Aqua Spirit, 30/F, One Peking, Tsim Sha Tsui, Hong Kong, +852 3427 2288, aqua.com.hk

-A new cultural-retail destination on Victoria Dockside, K11 Musea is the latest project of K11 Group, founded by Tatler 500 Lister Adrian Cheng.
+Tsim Sha Tsui's cultural-retail destination found on the Victoria Dockside, K11 Musea was opened in 2019 by K11 Group, founded Adrian Cheng.

 An art-focused concept that sets itself apart from regular shopping malls, K11 Musea houses over 40 unique art pieces and is home to several debut restaurants from overseas, including Fortnum & Mason and Avobar from London and Parisian bakery Gontran Cherrier.